 The latest Docker image is available here.
 To get the image run the following in the command line.

-Note: If you run the Docker container as any uid/gid other than the default shoko user see the Advanced Settings.
+Note: If you run the Docker container as any other uid/gid other than the default Shoko user see the Advanced Settings section.

 This prevents docker from running Shoko Server within your session.
 If your client does not have a return to shell feature, this will prevent Docker from running within your shell's instance.